jjimenez723/Bodega-Project/README.md

 //

 Create different pages:
-About: {About,Missing, Schedule, Meet the Team}
+About: Consolidation of the {About,Missing, Schedule, Meet the Team} pages
-Insights: {KPIs,Urban Agriculture: Indoor Vertical Farming, Program FAQ & Discussions}
+Insights: Consolidation of the {KPIs,Urban Agriculture: Indoor Vertical Farming, Program FAQ & Discussions}
-Data: Embed Visualizations using PowerBI
+Data: Include functionality to Embed Visualizations using PowerBI,